 - Capture customer’s attention.
-Your product or something about your company has a “WOW” factor that grabs consumers quickly.
+Your products or something about your company have a “WOW” factor that grabs consumers quickly.
 You solve a problem, pain or satisfy a customer’s desire in a noticeable way.
 Think cheaper, faster, better, and/or more convenient than competing products.

 - Defensible– can include any of the following:

 - you have a patent or the potential for a patent;

 - you have a proprietary or close to proprietary way of selling and distributing;

 - you collect data on your customers that is unique and which no other company can collect or is very hard to do so;

 - or, anything else about your company that makes you unique that customers desire which is hard to copy or duplicate.

 - Repeat purchasers.
 You are not constantly having to replace lost customers with new ones.

 - Scales up.
 You can grow to serve a lot of customers, which by nature defines a typical consumer goods company that gains economies of scale with growth, but further means that the supply chain is not overly fragile.
 Your supply chain and production are closer to your customers, which means doing all possible to source supply and produce in the same country that you sell.